 ICM offering managing court financial resources course.

-With the courts’ effectiveness in collecting various fines and costs that are assessed against civil litigants and criminal defendants are important for reasons of revenue, the enforcement of such obligations is even more essential to the integrity of the courts.
+The effective enforcement and collection of various court fines and costs is essential to the integrity of the courts in gaining compliance with the orders of the courts and ensuring that those orders are not violated.
 The major collection challenges courts face involve fines and associated surcharges that courts impose at the time of judgment, often resulting in the scrutiny of court performance during election campaigns and budget decisions.

 Links to related online resources are listed below.
 Non-digitized publications may